edespino/cloudberry-site/docs/sql-stmts/alter-domain.md

 ## Compatibility

-`ALTER DOMAIN` conforms to the SQL standard, except for the `OWNER`, `RENAME`, `SET SCHEMA`, and `VALIDATE CONSTRAINT` variants, which are Cloudberry Database extensions.
-The `NOT VALID` clause of the `ADD CONSTRAINT` variant is also a Cloudberry Database extension.
+`ALTER DOMAIN` conforms to the SQL standard, except for the `OWNER`, `RENAME`, `SET SCHEMA`, and `VALIDATE CONSTRAINT` variants, which are Apache Cloudberry extensions.
+The `NOT VALID` clause of the `ADD CONSTRAINT` variant is also a Apache Cloudberry extension.

 ## See also